-Readers ask if this would make the Guinness book of records.
-It might (and I emphasise might) as the longest stitched by a single person but it is not the longest in the world by far.
+Readers ask if this is the longest sampler in the world.
+My stitch roll might (and I emphasise might)be the longest stitched by a single person.
+Other stitchers have made very long samplers and story rolls too.
+It is not the longest band sampler in the world by far.
 The UK Embroiderers’ guild holds the record.
 You can read about it here

 “With the help of over 7,000 participants of all ages and abilities from all over the world, the Embroiderers’ Guild are proud to announce that they have set a new Guinness World Record for stitching the “longest embroidery” at 605.55 metres (1,986.77 feet).”

 With 7,000 people stitching it certainly is an amazing community based project.
-I find it interesting that the Longest embroidery in the World is hand stitched and not an individual project but something a group of people did together.
+The Longest embroidery in the World is hand stitched but not an individual project but something a group of people did together.

 Experimenting with different threads can be expensive, as you would normally have to buy a whole skein of each type of thread.
 So I have made up my thread twisties which are a combination of different threads to use in creative hand embroidery.
 These enable you to try out stitching with something other than stranded cotton.
 For the price of just a few skeins, you can experiment with a bundle of threads of luscious colours and many different textures.